Fraud and corruption prevention strategy

 - supporting and protecting staff who report, in good faith, instances of potentially unethical or corrupt practices

 - ensuring that staff are treated fairly, equitably and in accordance with legislation and policy (e.g. access to training and other development possibilities).

 All OEH staff have a duty to:

-- act ethically, lawfully and in accordance with the principles contained in the Code of Ethical Conduct
+- act ethically, lawfully and in accordance with the principles contained in the Code of Ethics and Conduct (PDF 478KB).

 - report potentially unethical or corrupt practices via the established mechanisms.